 - Building Child and Youth Capacity – in this community, key adults are trained and empowered to coach, mentor and support children to acquire the awareness, skills and mindsets to overcome their circumstances, and have a positive impact in their life, as matched to their needs and context.
-In action, this brings focus to the delivery of targeted learning modules, mapped to social-emotional domains, best-practice wellbeing and resilience content, and delivered through intentional coaching conversations and the IMPACT skill development modules (www.lblearninghub.org).
+In action, this brings focus to the delivery of targeted learning modules, mapped to social-emotional domains, best-practice wellbeing and resilience content (including IMPACT-6 Wellbeing and Resilience Skills Modules), and delivered through intentional coaching conversations and the IMPACT skill development modules (www.lblearninghub.org).

-Care IMPACT is designed to be embedded and located within a “care community”.
+Care IMPACT is individually tailored (or personalised) to the specific care community.
 This includes, but is not limited to: